Playing a Penny Options Strangle With General Electric

 So, there is risk… and reward!

-A couple of months ago, War Room members more than doubled their money on a General Electric (NYSE: GE) options play.
+A couple of months ago, War Room members went in on a General Electric (NYSE: GE) options play.
 The shares became super volatile right around earnings.

 The volatility arose from a “whistleblower” working with a short seller (short sellers make money when the price of a stock goes lower).
 The whistleblower said that General Electric was cooking its books and hiding massive liabilities through accounting gimmicks and misstatements.